 4. Test different versions of your Google AdWords ads.

 One easy way to test the effectiveness of your ad copy is to create multiple versions of the same ad and test their performance against one another.
 You can do this by enabling Experiments within your Google AdWords account and setting up a split campaign, a tool that allows you to run two (or more) ad versions to different percentages of your audience.
 This is otherwise known as an A/B test.

-- Landing page.
+- Landing page

-- Ad schedule (time of day).
+- Ad schedule (time of day)

-- Keywords or negative keywords.
+- Keywords or negative keywords

-And more!
 With this strategy, you can truly fine-tune your ads to the fullest extent.